Model reduction of parametric ordinary differential equations via autoencoders: representation properties and convergence analysis: Conclusions

 Fourth, we proposed and analyzed two training strategies, each with distinct strengths and limitations.
 It is worth highlighting that the semi-data-driven approach enables fine temporal resolution after training, i.e., it allows for $\Delta t < \Delta t_\text{train}$.

-The methodology was assessed in three test cases: one illustrates stability properties, one shows convergence over time, and one evaluates performance in a general application setting.
+The methodology was assessed in four test cases: one illustrates stability properties, one shows convergence over time, one evaluates performance in a general application setting, and the last shows an application to a highly nonlinear PDE resulting in strongly nonlinear solution manifold.
 The numerical results are in agreement with the theoretical findings.
 In particular, due to the nonlinear nature of both the encoder and decoder, the method is capable of accurately reconstructing the nonlinear $N$-solution by solving the smallest ODE that allows for a null representation error.

 The solid theoretical foundation and promising numerical performance justify the continuation of the research of the presented framework.
 In the following, we mention some possible future research direction and limitations.
 We have shown that the injectivity of the solution map is crucial for the representation of $\id_\mathcal{M}$ and that, if absent, it can be recovered by augmenting the data.
 This observation motivates future investigation of complex manifolds arising from non-injective parameter-to-solution maps.